 |Enter the Workforce in Minnesota|

-Medical assistants in Minnesota are unlicensed healthcare support professionals who are allowed to perform a variety of patient care, instructional, financial, diagnostic, and administrative tasks under the direct supervision of a physician.
+Minnesota recognizes medical assistants as unlicensed healthcare support professionals who are allowed to perform a variety of patient care, instructional, financial, diagnostic, and administrative tasks under the direct supervision of a physician.

 - Preparing examination rooms for patients